Correlation Between First Trust and IShares MSCI

 Pair Corralation between First Trust and IShares MSCI

-Considering the 90-day investment horizon First Trust is expected to generate 1.14 times less return on investment than IShares MSCI.
-But when comparing it to its historical volatility, First Trust Europe is 1.05 times less risky than IShares MSCI.
-It trades about 0.16 of its potential returns per unit of risk. iShares MSCI France is currently generating about 0.18 of returns per unit of risk over similar time horizon.
-If you would invest 3,598 in iShares MSCI France on November 28, 2024 and sell it today you would earn a total of 360.00 from holding iShares MSCI France or generate 10.01% return on investment over 90 days.
+Considering the 90-day investment horizon First Trust Europe is expected to generate 1.05 times more return on investment than IShares MSCI.
+However, First Trust is 1.05 times more volatile than iShares MSCI France.
+It trades about 0.21 of its potential returns per unit of risk. iShares MSCI France is currently generating about 0.19 per unit of risk.
+If you would invest 3,588 in First Trust Europe on December 28, 2024 and sell it today you would earn a total of 568.00 from holding First Trust Europe or generate 15.83% return on investment over 90 days.

 Time Period3 Months [change]